Stay at the Carlsberg Elephants in Copenhagen

 9 cultural spots in Copenhagen

-In recent years many of the old buildings here at Carlsberg have undergone renovation, some now serving new purposes.
-To experience the modernised structures from the inside you may for instance choose to stay right next to the impressive elephants in the new Hotel Ottilia, ingeniously built together with the old brewery construction.
+In recent years, many of the old buildings here at Carlsberg have undergone renovation, some now serving new purposes.
+To experience the modernised structures from the inside, you may, for instance, choose to stay right next to the impressive elephants in the new Hotel Ottilia, ingeniously built together with the old brewery construction.
 Combining the spectacular factory structures with the modern design of a top trendy hotel creates a unique hall and lounge experience for the hotel guests – with an authentic touch of the old brewery atmosphere.

-With his wife Laura Cathrine Holst he got a son, Carl (Carl Christian Hillman Jacobsen), born on 2 March 1842.
+With his wife Laura Cathrine Holst, he got a son, Carl (Carl Christian Hillman Jacobsen), born on 2 March 1842.

 In 1847, after receiving a license from the King, J. C. Jacobsen established a brewery, Carlsberg, in a suburb of Copenhagen, Valby.
 It was named after his son, Carl Jacobsen, as well as its location, Valby Bakke (‘bakke’ meaning hill or mountain – ‘berg’, resulting in the name ‘Carlsberg’)!